Every day, people are constantly being bombarded with the (seemingly) hundreds of photos their friends take in every place they visit.

 Taking hold of your visual influence puts you back in the driver’s seat of your reputation and story.

 You are your brand’s curator.

-Along with your own branded photos (aspirational visuals), showcase the authentic (user-generated) photos that other people have taken about you.
+Along with your own branded photos (aspirational visuals), showcase the authentic (user-generated) photos that your audience has taken.

 As a marketer, you can’t control everything about your brand’s image.
-But you can curate the visuals that are out there, to tell your story and share your culture.
+But you can curate the visuals that already exist online to tell your story through your biggest advocates.